avary-kolasinski/TheDI/AgeVSHealth.md

 axis([0 70 0  4500])

-title('The correlation between age of first drug use and depression')
+title('The correlation between age of first drug use and depression.')

 xlabel('Range of Age (0=0-9, 1=10-19, etc)')

-ylabel('Number of People Reported Depressed who Use Drugs')
+ylabel('Number of People Reported Depressed (who have used drugs)')

 hold on